denisechendd/test/README.md

 With the input of U and V, the weights Wl and biases bl from each layer are learned through the back-propagation learning algorithm.
 The gradients of the likelihood regarding Wl and bl are introduced below:
 <img src="image/image9.png" width="80%" height="80%"> <br>
 ## Prediction
-The observed test data is input with D. Then, the predicted rating is predicted with the input of point estimates such as ui, W+ andj. <br>
+The observed test data is input with D. Then, the predicted rating is predicted with the input of point estimates such as ui, W+ and j. <br>
 <img src="image/image10.png" width="80%" height="80%"> <br>
 E[·] is represented as the expectation operation.
 The following equation shows the approximation of the predicted rating. <br>
 <img src="image/image11.png" width="80%" height="80%"> <br>